RiS3-Lab/p2im-real_firmware/Drone/README.md

 ## Compiling the firmware
-Download System Workbench for STM32 from https://www.st.com/en/development-tools/sw4stm32.html and install it (the IDE is also required by Robot firmware).
+Download STM32CubeIDE from https://www.st.com/en/development-tools/stm32cubeide.html and install it (the IDE is also required by Robot firmware).

-Open the IDE by clicking the "System Workbench for STM32" icon on your home screen.
+Open the IDE by, for example, searching "STM32CubeIDE".

 Import the project for Drone firmware by `File -> Open projects from file system` and select this directory as the `import source`.